 Prepare the Wall or Ceiling for the Drywall Repair

-First, assemble the drywall tools.
-Use the square and pencil to draw a square or rectangle
+First, gather your drywall tools.
+Use your square and pencil to draw a square or rectangle

 around the hole.
 The size of the drywall damage will determine whether to use the tri-square